vtereshkov/umka-lang/doc/lib.md

 }
 ```

-Error status.
+Error description.
 A zero `code` means no error.

 #### Functions